 Tie-on (paracord) mounting

-Use this for irregular shapes, suction-cup bases without flanges, or when you want a lightweight connection with built-in “give.”Plan your lashing points
+Use this for irregular shapes, suction-cup bases without flanges, or when you want a lightweight connection with built-in “give.”1

 - Identify two or more secure tie points on the end-effector and a position on the toy where the cord will not slip off.